• Skip to primary navigation

 Top down image of skillet set on a kitchen towel.
 Skillet is filled with noodles, stir fried vegetables and four teriyaki salmon fillets, garnished with sliced red chilies and sesame seeds.

-• Vegetables: asparagus spears, broccoli florets, mange tout, snow peas, baby corn, carrot, chili, beansprouts.
+Vegetables: asparagus spears, broccoli florets, mange tout, snow peas, baby corn, baby bok choy, carrot, chili, beansprouts, mushrooms, cabbage.

-• This dish is best eaten fresh, straight from the oven.
-However, to save time you can prepare all the ingredients earlier in the day and keep them in the fridge until you are ready to assemble.
+• To save time you can prepare all the ingredients earlier in the day and keep them in the fridge until you are ready to assemble.

 • Always try to use salmon fillets of a similar size and shape.
 This helps to ensure they will all cook at roughly the same time.